marshallswain/feathers-pinia/docs/guide/migrate-from-feathers-vuex.md

 outline: deep
 ---

-# 🚧 Migration from Vuex ≤ 4 🚧
+# 🚧 Migrate from Vuex ≤ 4 🚧

 > 🚧 This page is a work in progress.
 If something needs more clarity, [open an issue](https://github.com/marshallswain/feathers-pinia/issues). 🚧